BabyTravel UK Logo BabyTravel UK

 Which of the three is the lightest?

-The Joolz Aer+ is the lightest at 6.0kg, followed by the Babyzen YOYO² at 6.2kg, and the Bugaboo Butterfly at 7.3kg.
+The Stokke YOYO³ is the lightest at 6.2kg, followed by the Joolz Aer² at 6.5kg and the Bugaboo Butterfly 2 at 7.3kg.
 The weight difference is noticeable when you're carrying them up stairs or lifting into overhead lockers.
-For parents who regularly carry their stroller rather than push it, the 1.3kg difference between the Aer+ and Butterfly is worth factoring in.
+For parents who regularly carry their stroller rather than push it, the 1.3kg difference between the Aer² and Butterfly is worth factoring in.

-Which has the smallest fold — YOYO², Butterfly or Aer+?
+Which has the smallest fold — YOYO³, Butterfly or Aer²?

-The Babyzen YOYO² has the smallest folded dimensions at 52 x 44 x 18cm, making it the thinnest of the three when folded.
-The Bugaboo Butterfly (54 x 45 x 23cm) and Joolz Aer+ (53.5 x 45 x 21.5cm) are very similar to each other and slightly larger.
+The Stokke YOYO³ has the smallest folded dimensions at 52 x 44 x 18cm, making it the thinnest of the three when folded.
+The Bugaboo Butterfly 2 (54 x 45 x 23cm) and Joolz Aer² (53.5 x 45 x 21.5cm) are very similar to each other and slightly larger.
 All three are designed to fit in aircraft overhead lockers, though airline tolerances vary — always check your specific carrier's policy.

 Which is best for newborns?